NazirahAbdunlah/FirstProject/README.md

 - 🔭 Born : **5th December 1993**

-- 💬 About me: **A National Diploma holder on Plant Engineering & Had work with various of company under oil&gas**
+- 💬 About me: **A National Diploma holder on Plant Engineering & Had work with various of companies under Oil & Gas**

 - 📫 How to reach me: